 In this course, students will develop skills and strategies that promote personal and financial planning, savings, investment, and charitable giving in the global economy.
 Financial literacy includes the application of knowledge, skills, and ethical values in consumer and financial decisions impacting self and family and the local and global community.
 The curriculum topics include: income and careers, money management, credit and debt management, planning, saving and investing, critical consumerism, citizen financial responsibility, and risk management and insurance.
-This course is a graduation requirement, usually offered sophomore year.
-Earlier classes may take it as an elective.
+This course is a graduation requirement.
 For UP/ISB students, this graduation requirement will be satisfied with Global Financial Markets.